c12-ai/labwise-help/src/en/admin.md

 #### Fresh installation of Labwise
 Execute the following command in the terminal:
 ```
-wget -qO - https://www.c12.ai/static/installer-1.0.1.sh |bash -s "laurencecao" "dckr_pat_B73Lxpujiq4VcUWv_I5yMOS6TuE"
+wget -qO - https://www.c12.ai/static/installer-1.0.1.sh |bash -s "c12umichsunlab" "dckr_pat_bOCVbqF5l3PL0-iFIzo-rU-B-k0"
 ```

 #### Update Labwise
-We have deployed an updater in Labwise, which regularly checks for new updates from docker hub.
+We have deployed an updater in Labwise, which regularly checks for new updates.
 When it discovers new updates, users can choose to start the update at an appropriate time.
+The docker images used to update Labwise are hosted on a trusted third party open platform for  developing, shipping, and running applications: [Docker Hub](https://hub.docker.com/).
+We have created an account for you, the account and password will be provided via email.
+You can go to [Docker Hub](https://hub.docker.com/) and login to check the application if you want.

 ![](../images/img_102.png)